-by John Mark Shaver FAIRMONT NEWS EDITOR Jan 13, 2020
+by John Mark Shaver FAIRMONT post EDITOR Jan 13, 2020

 CHARLESTON — With the 2020 West Virginia legislative session now in full swing, the state’s technology leaders are hoping to see some major support for their sector, including help with workforce recruitment and funding startup companies.